 I want to buy a nice guitar while in Seville, where should I go?

-Do you offer intensive classical guitar lessons?
+What duration and frequency do you recommend for intensive classical guitar lessons?

 Where should I stay?
 Do you arrange accommodations for students?